josealfredomunozmelendez/vauxoo/README.md

 12. Push your first change branch to know you start to work on.

     ```bash
-    $ git push -u vauxoo-dev 8.0-your_new_feature_theme
+    $ git push -u vauxoo-dev 10.0-your_new_feature_theme
     ```

-13. Make a PR with your changes as you usually do it with graphical interface or using [hub](https://github.com/github/hub).
+13. Make a MR with your changes as you usually do it with graphical interface or using [gitlab](https://git.vauxoo.com/vauxoo/instance/merge_requests).